schuchert/wikispaces/pages/FitNesse.Installing.md

 ---

 * [Download FitNesse](http://fitnesse.org/FrontPage.FitNesseDevelopment.DownLoad)
-* Place the downloaded zip file in some directory (hint, this next step creates a directory called FitNesse// **under//** where you execute this command).
+* Place the downloaded zip file in some directory (hint, this next step creates a directory called FitNesse**under** where you execute this command).
 For reference, I'll be using ~/src/.
 The next step will create ~/src/FitNesse
 * Execute the jar file once to get it extracted:

 {% highlight terminal %}